-Dentsu, Inc. has changed its closing dates from March 31 to December 31, and its subsidiaries with closing dates other than December 31 have also changed their closing dates to December 31.
-Accordingly, for the fiscal year ended December 31, 2015, the reporting period of the Company and its major subsidiaries engaging in the Japan business covers nine months, from April 1, 2015 to December 31, 2015.
-The reporting period of subsidiaries engaging in the international business covers 12 months, from January 1, 2015 to December 31, 2015.
+In the previous consolidated fiscal year, the Company changed its fiscal year end from March 31 to December 31.
+Subsidiaries with fiscal year-ends other than December 31 have also changed their fiscal year-ends to December 31.
+As a result of this change, for the Company and its main subsidiaries conducting business in Japan, the previous consolidated fiscal year is the nine-month period from April 1, 2015, to December 31, 2015.
+The fiscal year for subsidiaries conducting business overseas is the twelve-month period from January 1, 2015, to December 31, 2015.

-Operating Results for the Fiscal Year under Review
+Analysis of Operating Results for the Fiscal Year under Review